ludocode/pottery/docs/glossary.md

 For some containers this is the same as ref.
 For example in a [vector](../include/pottery/vector/), an entry is just a pointer to a value in the vector's buffer.
 This is called a "trivial entry type".

 In other containers, this is a struct containing additional data needed to locate the value.
-For example in a paged [deque](../include/pottery/deque/), the entry is a small struct containing the value as well as the page in which it's contained.
+For example in a [pager](../include/pottery/pager/), the entry is a small struct containing the value as well as the page in which it's contained.

 An entry type is configured by `ENTRY_TYPE` and defined templates as `entry_t`.
 If an `ENTRY_TYPE` is not given, `entry_t` is defined to be the same as `ref_t`.